 The poems were written in a variety of different styles, which I find is important in books such as these.
 It is more engaging when authors change the rhythm, rhyme patterns (or not rhyme at all), and the topics as well.
 She accomplished that skillfully, and she also included some excepts from her other books and a few short stories.
 The poem “Windows” was my favorite poem style wise, and I thought it was very deep.
 Rao gave us a peek through her window.
 Through it, the inner workings of her humanity was laid bare, which made almost everything she wrote easy to relate to.
 I felt as if I could almost feel her soul in some of the poems.
 Her affection for others and nature was plain to me.
 Her love of her culture was also evident.
 In the vivid short story “Mr. Tim“, a little girl befriends a squirrel in a tree.
 At the end, I almost shed tears just as the character did.
 The poem “Phobia” cleverly explained how tragic it is that fear can imprison us, even when freeing ourselves from it’s control is more possible than it seems.
 Simi shared her experiences as a physician with writing of a cancer patient, an addict, and an elderly woman with dementia.
 And of course, the love stories “Crush” and “A Cup of Chai” were heartwarming.

-All that is included in Under the Banyan Tree was touching in it own right.
+All that is included in Under the Shade of the Banyan Tree is touching in it own right.
 As Simi describes it, we must all ride “the carnival of life,” and it is bumpy ride.
 With all the unrest occurring in the world at present, the burden of simply existing is not foreign to anyone.
 Nonetheless, Roa reassures in this composition that there is light awaiting after the dark, somewhere a hand is always out-stretched, the beauty of love flows in unlikely places, and that rain will always fall to spread the roots of the Banyan tree.